sejungkwak/trading-paradise/README.md

 ## Content

+- I have used the README structure from Code Institute Solutions’ templates: [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME) and [readme-template](https://github.com/Code-Institute-Solutions/readme-template).
 - I have found information about the island name length limitation of ACNH on [Animal Crossing World](https://animalcrossingworld.com/2020/03/10-character-island-names-confirmed-in-animal-crossing-new-horizons-opening-day-tutorial-details/).
 This information was used in the Contact page to create the island name validation.
 - I have used a privacy policy generated by [Privacy Policy Generator](https://www.privacypolicygenerator.info/).
 - I have found information about Libre Franklin font on [Hackernoon](https://hackernoon.com/tips-about-using-libre-franklin-a-versatile-font-for-friendly-brands-mo2t34hn).
 This information was used in the README.
-- I have found the information about cloning and forking a repository from these documents: [Fork a repo ](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on [GitHub Docs](https://docs.github.com/en) and [Deployment](https://github.com/Code-Institute-Solutions/SampleREADME#deployment) section of Code Institute’s [sample README](https://github.com/Code-Institute-Solutions/SampleREADME).
+- I have found information about cloning and forking a repository from these documents: [Fork a repo ](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) on [GitHub Docs](https://docs.github.com/en) and [Deployment](https://github.com/Code-Institute-Solutions/SampleREADME#deployment) section of Code Institute’s [sample README](https://github.com/Code-Institute-Solutions/SampleREADME).
 This information were used in the README.

 ## Images